 All states have specific time limits for filing a medical malpractice lawsuit in court.
 These deadlines are set by a law called a "statute of limitations," which can be particularly complex in medical malpractice cases, since most states have carved out special rules for figuring out when the "clock" starts ticking.
 There's usually a standard deadline, which gives plaintiffs a certain number of years (typically between two and six) after the medical error occurred to get the lawsuit filed.
 But a wrinkle known as the "discovery rule" could affect when the applicable time period actually starts.

-The more complicated part of the statute of limitations is generally called the discovery rule.
-The discovery rule is an exception to the standard deadline.
-The purpose of the discovery rule is to give victims of medical malpractice the right to file a medical malpractice lawsuit after the standard statute of limitations expired, when they might not have known (or might not have had reason to suspect) that they were harmed by a health care provider's medical negligence.
+The complicated part of the statute of limitations for medical malpractice lawsuits is usually called the "discovery" (or "discovery of harm") rule.
+The purpose of this rule is to give victims of medical malpractice the right to file a medical malpractice lawsuit after the standard statute of limitations expired, when they might not have known (or might not have had reason to suspect) that they were harmed by a health care provider's medical negligence.

 The key to the discovery rule is that the patient did not know that he or she had a potential medical malpractice case.
 Only patients who truly did not know of—and could not reasonably have been expected to figure out—their health care provider's medical negligence have the right to use the discovery rule exception to file a medical malpractice lawsuit, if the applicable deadline has passed.

 The discovery rule is written differently in each state.
 In some states, it only extends the statute of limitations for a year or two, while in others it might extend the statute of limitations for many years.
 And in still other states, the discovery rule only applies in certain situations (if a surgeon negligently left a medical instrument or some other object inside a patient’s body, for example).